juanmanunez/angular-carbonldp-boilerplate/README.md

-# Angular + Webpack + CarbonLDP Boilerplate
+# Angular + CarbonLDP Boilerplate

-A boilerplate to get you started creating web applications using Angular + JSPM + CarbonLDP
+A boilerplate to get you started creating web applications using Angular + CarbonLDP

 ## Setup
 1. Install dependencies